daven-c/Fault-Tolerant-KV-Store/README.md

 After a few seconds, an election will occur, and one node will become the Leader.
 The other nodes will become Followers and print messages indicating who the Leader is.

+Logs for all nodes will be stored in server_logs/ by default

 #### 3. Interacting with the Cluster

 You can connect to any node in the cluster with a tool like `netcat` to send commands.